maRce10/Rraven/README.md

 ```

-Note that the vignette avaialble on [github](http://github.com) (which can be downloaded from here) has more detailed animations of the [Raven](http://ravensoundsoftware.com) steps.

-Note that the animations explaining additional steps in [Raven](http://ravensoundsoftware.com) are shown in more detail in the [github](https://github.com/maRce10/Rraven) version of this vignette, which can be downloaded as follows (saves the file "Rraven.hitgub.html" in your current working directory):
+Note that the vignette available on [github](http://github.com) [(which can be downloaded from here)](https://github.com/maRce10/Rraven/raw/master/gifs/Rraven.hitgub.html) has more detailed animations of the [Raven](http://ravensoundsoftware.com) steps.
+The animations explaining additional steps in [Raven](http://ravensoundsoftware.com) are shown in more detail in the [github](https://github.com/maRce10/Rraven) version of this vignette, which can be downloaded as follows (saves the file "Rraven.hitgub.html" in your current working directory):

 ```r